-FD Technologies plc and its affiliates (“FD”) respects your privacy and are committed to protecting your personal data.
+FD Technologies PLC and its affiliates (“FD” or “We”) respects your privacy and are committed to protecting your personal data.
 This privacy notice (“Notice”) will inform you as to how we look after your personal data, tell you about your privacy rights and how the law protects you.
 We recommend that you read this Notice in full to ensure that you have a clear understanding of the data that we collect or receive and how we use that data.

-This privacy notice aims to give you information on how FD collects or receives and processes your personal data through your use of;
+This privacy notice aims to give you information on how FD collects or receives and processes your personal data;

 FD is a global technology provider with more than 20 years of experience working with some of the world’s largest finance, technology, automotive, utility, manufacturing and energy institutions.
 The Group’s KX technology, incorporating the kdb+ time-series database, is a leader in high-performance, in-memory computing, streaming analytics and operational intelligence.
 KX delivers the best possible performance and flexibility for high-volume, data-intensive analytics and applications across multiple industries.
 FD operates from 15 offices across Europe, North America and Asia Pacific, including its headquarters in Newry, and employs more than 2,400 people worldwide.